duskopijetlovic/duskopijetlovic.github.io/_posts/2025-04-08-freebsd-devops-for-the-desparate.md

 ---
 layout: post
-title: "DevOps for the Desparate with FreeBSD"
+title: "DevOps for the Desparate with FreeBSD [WIP]"
 date: 2025-04-08 20:13:06 -0700
 categories: devops freebsd sysadmin
 ---